Mattyj612/al-folio/_posts/2018-12-17-favorite-things-2018.md

 captivating and scary as hell.
 By the way: what even happened to ISIS?
 Is that, like, not a thing anymore?

-### Very Bad Wizards
+#### **Very Bad Wizards**
-* I don't want to pick a specific episode, but Dave Pizarro (a psychologist) and Tamler Sommers (a philosopher) strike the perfect hilarity-to-rigour ratio.
+* I can't really pick a specific episode, but Dave Pizarro (a psychologist) and Tamler Sommers (a philosopher) strike the perfect hilarity-to-rigour ratio.

-### Lexicon Valley
+#### **Lexicon Valley**
-* John McWhorter is a national treasure.
+* John McWhorter is a goddamn national treasure.
 He effortlessly weaves together interesting stories about the English language while speaking in fluent musical theater and old movie references.

+#### **Conversations With Tyler**
+* Tyler Cowen is probably the best question-asker out there, and these episodes are worth listening to simply to marvel at Tyler's preparation for the interviews.
+He reads everything his guest has ever written, from their current op-eds to their undergraduate theses, and never misses a beat.
+It's an sight (sound) to behold (hear).

 </div>

 <div id="Standup" markdown="1">

-## Stand-Up Comedy Specials (alphabetically)
+## Stand-Up Comedy Specials

 <ul>
   <li> Fred Armisen &ndash; Standup for Drummers </li>